-Many potential home buyers rely on real estate agents or third parties to assist them with their home loan applications.
+Many potential home buyers rely on real estate agents or third parties to assist them with their home loan applications when buying a home.

 When they are turned down, they often don’t understand why they have been declined and what is needed for banks to approve a home loan.

 Before applying for a loan, you should investigate your own credit score and take the necessary corrective measures.

 First-time home buyers can significantly increase their chances of being approved for a loan if they identify the pitfalls and take care of them before taking the plunge.